-NOW THEREFORE, BE IT RESOLVED that the City Council of the City of Hayward, based on the foregoing findings, hereby adopts the Mitigated Negative Declaration (Attachment III), approves the Zoning Text Amendment (separately by Ordinance), and approves the Site Plan review, the four warrants listed above under the South Hayward BART/Mission Boulevard Form-Based Code (Article 24 of the Zoning Code), and Vesting Tentative Map 8335 for the subdivision and construction of 35 townhome units and a mixed use building of 39 multi-family units and 1,020 square feet of commercial spaces on a 2.7-acre (2.14 net) project site (Application No. 2016-01022) for the properties at located at 26601 Mission Boulevard, subject to the adoption of the companion Zoning Code Amendment Ordinance (Ordinance No. 17-\\\\) and subject to the attached conditions of approval (Exhibit "A").
-IN COUNCIL, HAYWARD, CALIFORNIA October 3, 2017 ADOPTED BY THE FOLLOWING VOTE: COUNCIL MEMBERS: AYES: NOES: COUNCIL MEMBERS: ABSTAIN: COUNCIL MEMBERS: ABSENT: COUNCIL MEMBERS: ATTEST: City Clerk of the City of Hayward APPROVED AS TO FORM:
+NOW THEREFORE, BE IT RESOLVED that the City Council of the City of Hayward, based on the foregoing findings, hereby adopts the Mitigated Negative Declaration, approves the Zoning Text Amendment (separately by Ordinance), and approves the Site Plan review, the four warrants listed above under the South Hayward BART/Mission Boulevard Form-Based Code (Article 24 of the Zoning Code), and Vesting Tentative Map 8335 for the subdivision and construction of 35 townhome units and a mixed use building of 39 multi-family units and 1,020 square feet of commercial spaces on a 2.7-acre (2.14 net) project site (Application No. 2016-01022) for the properties at located at 26601 Mission Boulevard, subject to the adoption of the companion Zoning Code Amendment Ordinance (Ordinance No. 17-) and subject to the attached conditions of approval (Exhibit "A").

+IN COUNCIL, HAY WARD, CALIFORNIA NO vember 14, 2017

+ADOPTED BY THE FOLLOWING VOTE:

+AYES: COUNCIL MEMBERS:

+NOES: COUNCIL MEMBERS:

+ABSTAIN: COUNCIL MEMBERS:

+ABSENT: COUNCIL MEMBERS:

+ATTEST:

+City Clerk of the City of Hayward

+APPROVED AS TO FORM:

+City Attorney of the City of Hayward

 City Attorney of the City of Hayward